Leolty/repobench/README.md

 ## 📊 Baseline

-In an effort to streamline our codebase, we've removed the baseline running code since model inference should ideally be uncomplicated.
-For improved efficiency, we suggest leveraging libraries like [CTranslate2](https://github.com/OpenNMT/CTranslate2) and [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ).
-If you require the removed code or have further inquiries, kindly open an issue or reach out to me via email.
+Follow the instructions in [REPRODUCE.md](./REPRODUCE.md) to reproduce the results of the baseline models.

+> [!WARNING]
+> The code is not well-organized and fully tested.
+If you encounter any issues, please feel free to raise issues or submit PRs.
+Thanks!

 ## 📝 Citation